AndrukhivAndriy/Install_Dspace_7/README.md

 Restart Postgresql: *systemctl restart postgresql*

-## Install Apache Solr
+## Install Apache Solr as service

 We are looking for v 8.11 or above.
 NOT v9
-Create a directory to download and install solr: *sudo mkdir /opt/solr*

-Then download solr: *wget -c https://downloads.apache.org/lucene/solr/8.11.2/solr-8.11.2.tgz*
+Download solr: *wget -c https://downloads.apache.org/lucene/solr/8.11.2/solr-8.11.2.tgz* to */opt*

-Untar it and start: *../bin/solr start &* .
-Confirm solr is running with: *../bin/solr status*

-It can't start under root user (parametr "-force" it's not good for security), so then we will change it
+Do the following: *tar xzf solr-8.11.2.tgz solr-8.11.2/bin/install_solr_service.sh --strip-components=2*

+The previous command extracts the install_solr_service.sh script from the archive into the current directory.

+The installation script must be run as root: *bash ./install_solr_service.sh solr-8.11.2.tgz*

+*chown -R solr:solr /opt/solr-8.11.2*

+By default, the script extracts the distribution archive into /opt, configures Solr to write files into /var/solr, and runs Solr as the solr user.

- ##Install Apache Tomcat v9
+ ## Install Apache Tomcat v9

  Use the following command to install Apache Tomcat: *sudo apt install tomcat9*